PaulJWright/ColourBlind/README.md

   A set of 7 (+ black and white) colour blind friendly colours based on the notes of Paul Tol (https://personal.sron.nl/~pault/):

-> For 5 or more colours, I use them in clockwise order from bottom left (https://personal.sron.nl/~pault/images/betterdistinct.png): blue, cyan, green, yellow, red, pink, grey (and black).
+> "For 5 or more colours, I use them in clockwise order from bottom left (https://personal.sron.nl/~pault/images/betterdistinct.png): blue, cyan, green, yellow, red, pink, grey (and black).
 For 4 or fewer colours, I switch cyan and red: blue, red, green, yellow.
-But I deviate when plot lines have a logical colour association, e.g. cloud fraction above oceans blue and above desert yellow.
+But I deviate when plot lines have a logical colour association, e.g. cloud fraction above oceans blue and above desert yellow."

 ```IDL
 .compile colorblind.pro